 A Newcastle Knights cult hero whose late-blooming NRL career was defined by electrifying speed, passionate loyalty, and a blue-collar work ethic.

-Nathan Ross's story is one of persistence paying off in spectacular fashion.
-Unlike many NRL stars, he didn't burst onto the scene as a teenage prodigy.
-Born in 1988, he spent years honing his craft in the lower-tier NSW Cup, working as a miner and playing semi-professionally before finally getting his shot with his hometown Newcastle Knights at age 26.
-Nicknamed 'White Lightning' for his blistering pace, Ross quickly became a fan favorite, not just for his try-scoring ability from the wing or fullback, but for his wholehearted, everyman demeanor.
-He played with visible passion, celebrating tries with unbridled joy that resonated deeply with the Knights' faithful.
-His career, though relatively short at the top level, was a testament to never giving up on a dream, and he retired having left an indelible mark on the club through his effort and spirit.
+Nathan Ross debuted for the Newcastle Knights at age 26, after years in the NSW Cup and working as a miner.
+Born in 1988, he didn't burst onto the scene as a teenage prodigy.
+Nicknamed 'White Lightning' for his blistering pace, he played wing or fullback.
+He became a fan favorite for his wholehearted, everyman demeanor.
+He played with visible passion, celebrating tries with unbridled joy that resonated with the Knights' faithful.
+His career, though relatively short at the top level, was a testament to never giving up on a dream.
+He retired having earned deep affection from the club through his effort and spirit.

 1981–1996